SpikeyCNS/spikey/README.md

 making progress towards a goal.
 This task becomes difficult with spiking neural networks given their stochastic nature and inherent complexity.
 Often it is important to run the same experiment multiple times in order to gauge algorithm effectiveness, a hyperparameter search which produces much data may be necessary to solve a problem or sometimes a combination of both is needed.
-Out of the box, this package provides data tracking, analyzing, logging and the corresponding log reading tools.
+Out of the box, this package provides data monitoring, analyzing, logging and the corresponding log reading tools.
 Each group of tools contains functionality to analyze a single or an aggregate of experiments.

-### Tracking Signals
+### Monitoring Signals

-Although it is possible to custom write code to track some variable, it is best practice to use a callback object.
+Although it is possible to custom write code to monitor some variable, it is best practice to use a callback object.
-This will make it easy to track the same signal regardless of training loop and simplify the sharing of this data across the platform.
+This will make it easy to monitor the same signal regardless of training loop and simplify the sharing of this data across the platform.

 A callback can be optionally passed to, and thus shared between both a game